from zero-waste to net-zero

 How does sustainable forest management help fight climate change?

-As carbon captured over a tree’s lifetime stays locked inside the wood, sustainably-harvested wood products continue to represent a carbon storing solution long after they leave the forest and can provide more environmentally-friendly alternatives to materials and products with a heavier carbon footprint.
-So, when you buy Canadian wood, you’re doing your part to support a low-carbon future by giving a second life to trees.
+As carbon captured over a tree’s lifetime stays locked inside the wood, sustainably-harvested wood products continue to represent a carbon storing solution long after they leave the forest and can provide more environmentally-friendly alternatives to materials and products with a heavier carbon footprint.[26][27]

 show your support

-Join thousands of Canadians coming together to support Canada’s world-leading sustainable forestry sector and learn more about what we’re doing to support a net-zero carbon future.
+Join thousands of Canadians coming together to support Canada’s sustainable forest sector and learn more about what we’re doing to support a net-zero carbon future.

 Thank you!
 Your submission has been received!